 It’s no secret that social media has radically transformed the way people discover new products.
 Thanks to the rise of influencers, more than 80% of consumers have discovered a product they were interested in social media.
 The amount of ‘likes’ on a post determines how popular an item is, if there are a lot of ‘likes’, the item is bound to sell well.
 Often, an account owner will buy automatic Instagram likes to increase the popularity on a post, which results in more sales.
 According to a recent study from Curalate, Instagram had the most substantial product discovery with 48%.
 It’s not surprising that the photo-sharing platform came out on top, when images and videos enable brands to communicate their message almost instantly to create impactful impressions.
+And not to mention the fact that there are many different types of app for Insta likes and follows to make you look more desirable and believable as well!
+After all, a consumer, client, or customer is more likely to give your account attention and appreciation if it looks like you are already popular!

 With consumers spending more hours shopping online, it was only a matter of time before consumerism caught up on social media too.
 Instagram profiles in particular have practically become virtual shopfronts, with over 1 billion potential customers scrolling and subconsciously window shopping.
 Earlier this year, Instagram rolled out a native in-app checkout feature.
 Brands can now educate their followers about their featured products in addition to selling products directly on Instagram in only a few taps – without the user ever having to leave the app!
 This is a great way to make a name for yourself, as well as creating an extra source of income at the same time.
 Of course, selling your products in a physical store could be the next step, and you may want to try this when you want to branch out even further in the retail world, for example.
 But as a lot more tasks are starting to take place online, this could be one of the best places to start.